Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Introduction

 \paragraph{Typological} High-dimensional binary feature vectors are sparse, with correlated and sometimes redundant features, weakening the ability of angular distances to capture meaningful structural similarity.
-For instance, features for ``Subject-Object-Verb'' and ``Subject-Verb-Object'' word order are highly correlated yet treated as independent signals, inflating distances between languages which differ on related features.~\citet{ng2025moreeffectivenesscompacttypological} showed that such redundancy and high dimensionality reduce the effectiveness of typological vectors in capturing meaningful structural similarity.
+For instance, features for ``Subject-Object-Verb'' and ``Subject-Verb-Object'' word order are highly correlated yet treated as independent signals, inflating distances between languages which differ on related features.~\citet{ng-etal-2025-less} empirically showed that such redundancy and high dimensionality reduce the effectiveness of typological vectors in capturing meaningful structural similarity.

-Given the limitations in language representations in URIEL and URIEL+ (especially for cross-lingual transfer), what makes a good language distance for transfer?
+Given the limitations in language representations in \uriel{} and \uriel{+} (especially for cross-lingual transfer), what makes a good language distance for transfer?
 We claim that each modality should use a representation and distance suited to its structure.
-Therefore, we embed the original \uriel{+} vectors into a form that captures the inherent structure (e.g., the hierarchical genealogy) of each modality and compute distances on this new representation.
+Therefore, we embed the original \uriel{+} vectors into a representation that captures the inherent structure (e.g., the hierarchical genealogy) of each modality and compute distances on this new representation.

 Another fundamental limitation of \uriel{+} is that it cannot compute a cumulative distance using all modalities.
 This forces researchers to choose between signals (e.g., typology or genetics), even though a unified metric is often preferred for practical applications such as transfer language selection \cite{ahuja-etal-2022-multi, srinivasan2021predictingperformancemultilingualnlp}.
 We address this gap by developing a composite distance: a weighted average of distances from individual modalities, providing a single value that simplifies applications in cross-lingual transfer.